dadabi-sping2025-group4/Food-Inspection-Analysis/README.md

 - Built with **modular, scalable architecture** using medallion pattern
 - All records tagged with `job_id`, `load_dt`, and `source` for auditability
+- Dynamic Tables for dimensions and facts
+- Visualization of food inspection results

 ---